 NASA's New Horizons spacecraft captured the world's attention when it buzzed Pluto in July 2015.
 In January 2019, it will set another record when it reaches another object in the outer edges of the solar system.
-Known as 2014 MU69, the ancient object will provide insight into the early life of the sun and its planets.
+Known as 2014 MU69 or by its nickname Ultima Thule, the ancient object will provide insight into the early life of the sun and its planets.
 Unlike other things explored by spacecraft, the tiny chip of ice and rock will be the first to be explored by a spacecraft launched before its discovery.

 Both Pluto and 2014 MU69 lie within the Kuiper Belt, a collection of icy rocks that surrounds the outer reaches of the solar system.
 These objects are thought to be pristine samples from the early solar system, cast out into the boundary zone through gravitational interactions with the larger objects that would grow into planets.
 Examining them should reveal insight into what was happening in the solar system in the first stages of its lifetime.